59de44955ebd/WinSetupShell/README.md

 - (Possibly open `src\main.py` or some other .py file with Notepad++ and make your own code adjustments.
 Or edit `resources\resources.rc` and then compile it with `resources\make_resources_dll.cmd`.)

 - Run `make_dist_x64.cmd` to build `shell.exe` and its companion folder `shell_data`.
 If successful they can be found in the new folder `dist\shell`.

-## ToDo

-Add a file manager that doesn't depend on shell notifications via SHChangeNotifyRegister, and therefor also in PE keeps its current view always in sync with the actual file system.